CenturyLiu/Carla-GUI/Docs/urban_backend_api.md

         - `safety_distance` : float, optional
             smallest distance between this vehicle and vehicle ahead.
 Default is 15 meters.

+        - `vehicle_color` : string, optional
+            custom string representation of the RGB color of the vehicle.
+The string should be in the format 'R,G,B', where R,G,B are integer values.
+For example, blue is represented as (R,G,B) = (47, 210, 231), then the input string should be '47,210,231'.
+The default is None, meaning using the default color for the vehicle.

     - **Return**
         - `uniquename` : the uniquename of the vehicle